txthinking/brook/README.md

 ## testbrook

-Test UDP and TCP of brook server/wsserver/wssserver/quicserver.
-(Note that the global dial parameter is ignored now)
+Test UDP and TCP of a brook server/wsserver/wssserver/quicserver connection.
+(The global-dial-parameter is ignored)

 - **--dns**="": DNS server for connecting (default: 8.8.8.8:53)

 - **--domain**="": Domain for query (default: http3.ooo)

+- **--example**: Show a minimal example of usage

 - **--link, -l**="": brook link.
 Get it via $ brook link